alfaruqii/twoDiPirates/README.md

 ## Sounds :

-when you try to increase the volume with volume slider it will grow exponentially not static
+when you try to increase the volume with volume slider it will grow exponentially not static, so watchout your ear when you try to play using an headset or earphones